xod442/dcnmgr2/README.md

 IMPORTANT NOTE!!!
 -------------------------------------------------------------------------------
-Currently for application to function properly you will need a deafult enterprise, any name, with a default l3 domain called "Default Domain" In the L3 "Default Domain" create a three tier APP, DB, Web Zone's and save.
+Currently for application to function properly you will need to log into the DCN Architect and create a deafult enterprise, any name, with a default l3 domain called "Default Domain" In the L3 "Default Domain" create a three tier APP, DB, Web Zone's and save.
 The application will be ready to use.

 --------------------------------------------------------------------------------'

 Enter the login credentials, ip address and group id for your